deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 than the other way round.

 There were some more metallic clinks, a rustling of fabric, and then the top of his bag tore off.
-Warhorse looked in.
+WARHORSE looked in.
 "You okay?" he asked.

 Regaari climbed out of the bag as best he could with only one paw and collapsed on his back, gulping like a stranded fish.
 "I never want to do anything like that ever again." he stated.

-Warhorse just lay beside him and chuckled.
+WARHORSE just lay beside him and chuckled.
 The chuckle turned into a laugh and he surged to his feet and ripped off the helmet and mask of his pressure suit, revealing a stubbly fuzz of head-hair on deep nut-coloured skin.
 Still laughing he threw the helmet high into the air,